About

 My background in Library and Information Science trained me to see what most teams overlook: how information is structured, how people interpret it, and where understanding quietly breaks down.

-AI tools don’t fail because they’re unintelligent.
+Most systems don’t fail because they’re broken.

 They fail because they’re unclear.

-My approach is grounded in close observation: how real people move through flows, where they hesitate, what they misunderstand, and what they assume.
+My approach is grounded in close observation: how real people move through processes, where they hesitate, what they misunderstand, and what they assume.
 I pay attention to friction that doesn’t always show up in metrics — tone shifts, cognitive overload, trust erosion.

 I bring:

-• Systems thinking without rigidity
+Systems thinking without rigidity

-• Empathy without sentimentality
+Empathy without sentimentality

-• Strategic clarity without excess process
+Strategic clarity without excess process